Ex-Peru president arrested in California drunkenness case

 All of Peru’s former presidents have denied wrongdoing.

+He dismissed the report when he unsuccessfully ran for president again in 2011.

+“This is part of the dirty games of the election.
+I don’t even drink whisky,” he said in a TV interview, calling the receipts “manipulated.”

-Associated Press writers Christine Armario in Bogota, Colombia and Franklin Briceno in Lima, Peru contributed to this report.
+Armario reported from Bogota, Colombia.
+Franklin Briceno in Lima, Peru contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.